christian-vigh/phpclasses-org/PdfToText/README.md

 This value is set to *PDFCRYPT\_NONE if the PDF file is not password-protected.

+### EncryptMetadata ###

+A flag coming from a password-protected file that says is the document metadata is also encrypted.

 ### EOL ###

 The string to be used for line breaks.
 The default is PHP\_EOL.